Chapter Twenty: Emergence

 The room quieted.

-He slid his card face-down into the center.
+He slid the card face-down into the center.
 The others followed.
 Aisha collected them, shuffled, and passed the stack to Julian, whose turn it was to read.

 Julian cleared his throat and read the first card.
 "I used to fall asleep without noticing."